-Vikki is a Lecturer in Social Policy and Housing at the University of Stirling.
-Vikki's work has included extensive research on the role of front-line workers, users and volunteers and the policy process.
+Dr McCall is a Lecturer in Social Policy and Housing at the University of Stirling.
+Her work has included extensive research on the role of front-line workers, users and volunteers and the policy process.
 This has included exploring front-line worker discretion, interpretations, activities and actions.
 Part of this work has been around bridging the gap between policy and practice.
-This has also included UK comparative analysis between Scotland, England and Wales.

-Vikki has a broad portfolio of social science teaching and research with the University of Stirling.
-Expertise includes housing, volunteers, devolution, poverty, inequality, gender, social problems, urban society and the cultural sector.
-Vikki has experience in lecturing on and conducting social research, comparative social research, qualitative and quantitative methods.
+Dr McCall has a broad portfolio of social science teaching and research with the University of Stirling.
+Expertise include housing, volunteers, devolution, poverty, inequality, gender, social problems, urban society and the cultural sector.
+This also includes experience in lecturing on and conducting social research, comparative social research, qualitative and quantitative methods.

-Vikki has published work around social policy, online academic communities, social inclusion, museums, policy makers' perceptions of culture and cultural data.
+Dr McCall has published work around social policy, housing, ageing, policy integration, online academic communities, social inclusion, museums, policy makers' perceptions of culture and cultural data.
 She is also a leader on e-learning and teaching through a variety of different mediums.

 Housing and older owner occupiers